sisinflab/Topology-Graph-Collaborative-Filtering/README.md

 to fit the power-law and exponential functions on the node degree distribution of gowalla.
 The script will display the plot, and generate the latex code for the plot (used for the paper).

-Finally, to reproduce the results for the RQ2 table, you should run the scripts:
+Finally, to reproduce the results for the RQ2 table, you should run the scripts (set the alpha variable within the script accordingly):

 ```
 $ python3 regression_rq2.py \